kedro-org/kedro-viz/docs/customise_node_styling.md

 ### Styling properties

-Each node can be customized using the following CSS properties:
+Each node can be customised using the following CSS properties:

 | Property | Description | CSS Reference |
 |----------|-------------|---------------|